cmsc389T-spring23/Team8/README.md

 ### Map.attack() - Rakrish Dhakal<br />
-This method updates the `gameOver` variable, so that wheen a ghost attacks PacMan, the game is finished.
+This method updates the `gameOver` variable, so that when a ghost attacks PacMan, the game is finished.

 ### ghost.is_pacman_in_range() - Rakrish Dhakal<br />
 This function checks for a ghost if PacMan is within a 1-unit radius of the ghost.